bizdevfe/biz-ui/README.md

     <link href="jquery.bizui.css" rel="stylesheet" type="text/css" />

-You can also load jquery.bizui.js as a AMD module:
+You can also load BizUI as a AMD module:

     var bizui = require('jquery.bizui');